 Since the resource emerges roughly four days prior to the consumer under historical expectations in our simplified time series (see preceding scenario), mismatch 1 is positive.
-As in the theoretical example above, the resource is more sensitive to lower temperatures than the consumer (Fig. 2B).
-In fact, the sensitivity of the resource is a relatively narrow peak around the maximum at x=c1.
-The sensitivity of the consumer peaks at much higher temperatures (higher, in fact, than usually arise before emergence), but the peak is much broader than for the resource.
+The sensitivity of the resource is a relatively narrow peak around the maximum at x=c1, while the sensitivity of the consumer is much broader and peaks at much higher temperatures (higher, in fact, than usually arise before emergence) (Fig 2B),.
 Hence, the phenology of the consumer will advance noticeably no matter when a warm spell occurs, whereas the phenology of the resource will advance noticeably only when it occurs near the temperature x=c1.
 In addition, the rate function at emergence (the denominators in Eq.
 8) differs vastly between the two species.
 For our particular time series, the values are Rb(x(t1,b*)) = 0.041 and Re(x(t1,e*)) = 0.00198, respectively.
 Consequently, even if the resource is more sensitive than the consumer at the time of the spell (R’e>R’b), the difference in parentheses in Eq.
 8 can still be negative because the denominator in the first term is much larger than in the second.
-Indeed, this is what happens with the simplified time series and our study system: the phenology of both species advances, and that of the consumer advances more, so that the mismatch decreases, no matter when a warm spell happens.
+Indeed, this is what happens with the simplified time series : the phenology of both species advances, and that of the consumer advances more, so that the mismatch decreases, no matter when a warm spell happens.
 The situation with realistic time series that vary across latitude is more nuanced (see below).

 Despite their simplicity, these scenarios give us some important insights into the evolution of the mismatch.
 The advance of the phenology of each species is a nonlinear function of temperature increase and each species has a temperature regime during which its phenology is most sensitive to change, namely when the slope of the rate function is large.